craftorio/minecraft-authserver/README.md

 Run `supabase init` to create a local project and apply the migration from `supabase/migrations/0001_initial.sql` to create the tables and storage bucket.
 The example configuration in `supabase/config.toml` sets local ports and a placeholder JWT secret.

 ## Docker
 A `Dockerfile` and `docker-compose.yml` are provided for convenience.
-The compose stack runs the worker alongside a local Supabase instance based on the `supabase/supabase-dev` image.
-The database itself is not exposed outside the stack.
-The worker accesses Supabase at `http://supabase:8000`.
+The compose file mirrors the [official Supabase self-hosting stack](https://supabase.com/docs/guides/self-hosting/docker).
+The worker communicates with Supabase through the `supabase-kong` gateway at `http://supabase-kong:8000`.

 ```bash
 docker compose up --build